aaronfreed/vaf/README.md

 - Exiting a level with a polygon highlighted in teleport mode will cause the floor to get set to “static” mode and the polygon to get set to “major ouch”, regardless of what was there before (**warning: if you were looking at a platform, this _will_ overwrite all its data**).
 I had a fix for this that involved not highlighting the polygons, but I wound up disliking that a lot more, so I restored the previous behaviour.
 Fixing it more properly may likewise require some engine-side changes.
 - Switching from map view to visual mode while teleporting causes Vasara to get confused and swap the teleport controls to the visual mode screen.
 - Freezing with enough momentum will result in continued camera bob.
 When you come out of the freeze state, your momentum will be reduced (or cut to zero).
-- See also [Vasara AF’s issues page](https://github.com/aaronfreed/vasara/issues).
+- See also [VAF’s issues page](https://github.com/aaronfreed/vasara/issues).
 If you get an error, **please screenshot the entire message** and submit it in an issue describing what you were doing (assuming that no such issue has already been created).
 Solra and I have implemented stack traces, so even if the error messages are incomprehensible word salad to you, they contain invaluable debugging information for us.

 #### Planned features:
 - A new interface layer for hotkeys.
 I’m currently writing this; it will in turn facilitate my planned implementations of the following features: